-Comfort is subjective and can change from person to person, but we’ve found there are a few characteristics that the most comfortable mattresses share.
-We’ll explain what kind of support level you should look for based on your body weight and sleeping position, and cover other factors that affect your comfort, like pressure relief.
+Comfort is subjective and can change from person to person, but our product experts have tested hundreds of mattresses and found there are a few characteristics that the most comfortable mattresses share.
+In our picks below, we’ll explain what kind of support level you should look for based on your body weight and sleeping position.
+We’ll also cover other factors that affect your comfort, like pressure relief.

 Want to learn more about how we choose our top mattress picks?
 Visit our guide to best mattress of 2024.
 Are you looking for a mattress that helps alleviate pain?
 Check out our list of the best mattresses for back pain for more information.